 Many people are realizing they don’t need half the things they own and are downsizing to small RVs like teardrop trailers.
 These campers are light to tow and they can fit in more campsites that aren’t suitable for the bigger Class A motor coaches.

-Despite their small size, teardrop trailers can be very comfortable.
-Windows help provide a good air flow and they keep the interior from feeling too cramped.
-These five unique trailers also have skylights and roof openings, so you can have better natural lighting and fall asleep under the stars.
+Despite their small size, teardrop trailers can be very comfortable for a solo traveler or RVing couple.
+These five teardrop trailers with skylights not only provide better natural lighting and airflow, but will also allow you to fall asleep under the stars.